MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 To add an element to the custom form,  double-click it or drag and drop it in the designer's workspace area.

-After adding an element, you can handle all the [available specifications](#custom-form-element-specifications) on the right side of the form designer.
-The available specifications may differ depending on the nature of the selected element.
+After adding an element, you can handle all the [available properties](#custom-form-element-properties) on the right side of the form designer.
+The available properties may differ depending on the nature of the selected element.

 ![Screenshot of the available form elements.](media/custom-forms/form-elements.png)

 When a user populates a custom form, the provided data are stored into the **CustomFormData** custom object variable.
-To access the value of a specific input element stored in the custom object, use the following notation: **CustomFormData['ElementID']**.
+To access the value of a specific input element stored in the custom object, use the following notation: **%CustomFormData['ElementID']%**.

+> [!IMPORTANT]
+> The ID of each element must be unique and can't be empty.
+Also, it must start with a letter and can contain Latin letters, numbers and spaces.
+If an invalid ID is provided, the last used valid ID will be automatically restored after closing and saving the form designer.

 > [!NOTE]
 > You can find more information regarding custom objects and how to handle them in [Advanced data types](variable-data-types.md#advanced-data-types).